j-imbo/jim_packages/README.md

 Usage: put zip or folder into ../Emotracker/packs

 To mark a dungeon as required, you can click on its label to change the color.
-Note: this is *strongly suggested* as it controls logic for certain flags in the randomizer that are reflected in the tracker logic.
+Note: you MUST mark at least one dungeon as required for tracking anything that requires entering the past.

 For Open/Closed Thunderhead options, click the gear cog at the top right of the items box.